To Remember History, Not Repeat It

 We must accept that even the most beautiful spirit can succumb to the temptations of power.
 He need not lose his wings to reign in Hell than serve in Heaven, not when he can create Hell on earth.

-Our duty is to do whatever we can to prevent the triumph of evil.
+Our duty is to do whatever we can to prevent the spread of evil.

 It is also our responsibility to do everything we can to expose the evils of the past, because though we say, “Never again,” today, our own acts of pride and folly accelerate the arrival of the day – I fear that day is near – when the world will say, “It never happened.”